-Common symptoms of anti-malware interference include frequent Collector service restarts and process crashes.
-To avoid this issue, you will need to configure a recursive exclusion for the LogicMonitor Collector application directory.
-The default directories for which a recursive exclusion is required are as follows:
+Symptoms of anti-malware interference include frequent Collector service restarts and process crashes.
+To avoid these issues, you will need to configure a recursive exclusion for the LogicMonitor Collector application directory.
+The default directories which require a recursive exclusion are as follows:

 See the following resources for more information on setting exclusions in common anti-malware packages: